A verb shows the action in the past continuous tense

-Use of auxiliary verb in past continuous tense
+Use of auxiliary verb in the past continuous tense

-Use of auxiliary verb is according to the subject of sentence.
+The use of an auxiliary verb is according to the subject of a sentence.

-- For subject ‘I’, we use auxiliary verb ‘was’ (past form of am).
+- For the subject ‘I’, we use an auxiliary verb ‘was’ (past form of am).

-- If subject is ‘he’, ‘she’, ‘it’ or any third person with singular noun, we use auxiliary verb ‘was’ (past form of is).
+- If the subject is ‘he’, ‘she’, ‘it’, or any third person with a singular noun, we use an auxiliary verb ‘was’ (past form of is).

 - We use auxiliary verb ‘were’ (past form of are) for the subject ‘we’, ‘you’, ‘they’ or any plural noun.

-- For subject ‘you’, we use ‘were’ for singular as well as plural noun.
+- For the subject ‘you’, we use ‘were’ for singular as well as a plural noun.

 We shall take an example with three persons.